paultrent714/wrestling-booking-sim/README.md

 This game is intended to be the foundation of more complex management games of other sports such as football.

 Each wrestler 12 main attributes.
-They include age, role (hero, neutral, or villain), popularity value (affects odds to win a match when player chooses "random winner"), charisma, health (low health headingincreases liklihood and severity of injury), stamina (affects how quickly health decreases from a match).
+They include age, role (hero, neutral, or villain), popularity value (affects odds to win a match when player chooses "random winner"), charisma, health (low health increases likelihood and severity of injury), stamina (affects how quickly health decreases from a match).
 There are 5 main attributes related to in-ring styles that affect the quality of the matches: Powerhouse, Brawler, High Flyer, Technician, and MMA.
 The final attribute is a potential rating which is shown only to the player as an A to F letter grade.
 Potential is the maximum value the in ring style attributes can all sum up to.

 Each wrestler in a player's roster will have a contract for a set number of matches with a salary based entirely on the wrestler's popularity at the time of signing.
 As a wrestler's popularity changes, the player can choose to sign an extension that will give the wrestler a different salary when the current contract expires.